frequently asked questions

 Arrival By Plane

 Transport from Goa’s main and only airport, Dabolim, to Morjim is easy.
-You can arrange a ride before hand by calling one of the numbers listed below or by visiting the Taxi booking office that is located at the airport arrivals area, here they will arrange your ride at a fixed price ranging between 1700-2000 INR.
-A taxi to Morjim will take you through the beautiful scenery of bustling villages as well as seascape into North Goa and should last approximately 90 mins.
+You can arrange a ride before hand by calling one of the numbers listed below or by visiting the Taxi booking office that is located at the airport arrivals area, where they will arrange your ride at a fixed price ranging between 1700-2000 INR.
+A taxi to Morjim should last approximately 90 mins.

 Arrival By Train or BUS